agasthik/aws-csa-2017/README.md

   - Minimum file size that I can store on S3 bucket is 0 byte.

-  - 100 S3 buckets per account by default.
+  - Max 100 S3 buckets per account by default.

   - Individual Amazon S3 objects can range in size from a minimum of **0 bytes** to a maximum of **5 terabytes**.
 The largest object that can be uploaded in a single PUT is **5 gigabytes**.
 For objects larger than **100 megabytes**, customers should consider using the Multipart Upload capability.